 I came late to advocacy for my own profession.
 I served on the Governor’s Council for Spinal and Brain Injuries for many years and before that I was a member of the board for the Brain Injury Association of Arizona (now the Brain Injury Alliance).
 I enjoy being a member of a team for a good cause.

-Dr. Brown earned her Bachelor of Arts in Psychology from Cornell University, Master of Arts in Clinical Psychology from Midwestern University, and Doctor of Psychology in Clinical Psychology from Midwestern University.
-She is a member of the American Psychological Association and the Arizona Psychological Association.
+Dr. Brown completed her pre-doctoral internship at Greystone Park (State) Psychiatric Hospital in New Jersey and her post-doctoral residency at PCS in Arizona.
+Dr. Brown earned her Bachelor of Arts in Psychology from Cornell University in 2012, Master of Arts in Clinical Psychology from Midwestern University in 2017, and Doctor of Psychology in Clinical Psychology from Midwestern University in 2019.

 Dr. Leonardo J. Caraballo is an inpatient behavioral health psychologist for the Department of Defense and works as part of an interprofessional team to serve patients with serious mental illness (SMI).
 He received his doctoral degree in Clinical Psychology from La Salle University (Philadelphia, PA) in 2013.
 Dr. Caraballo completed a postdoctoral fellowship at the Central Arkansas Veterans Healthcare System with a focus in Psychosocial Rehabilitation and Recovery (PSR&R) and SMI.
 He is board certified in Clinical Psychology by the American Board of Professional Psychology (ABPP).
 He serves as Past-President of the Arizona Psychological Association.
 He also serves as an Academy Director and board examiner for the American Board of Clinical Psychology and as the Early Career Psychologist Trustee for ABPP.